WakeDeaconKirk22/RepositoryAssignment1/feature_analysis/README.md

 This describe the image region around a keypoint.
 This is where gradient direction and magnitude of all pixels and measured it is then grouped into 8 bins based on it orientation.
 The high values in 90 degrees suggest strong vertical edges, 0 degreesindicate horizontal edges while a mix of bins suggest corner or textured regions.

 With my histogram it shows a part of the 4x4 subregions along with the height of the bars and how promient certain edge directions are.
-The histogram has multiple high values in each bin suggest this might be a textured region.
+The histogram has multiple high values in each bin which suggests this might be a textured region.

 Image: